 We are available 24/7 to assist you in resolving any uncertainty you may have on shipping your furniture and personal belongings overseas.

-LAC offers comprehensive and specialized international moving packages that will adapt to your specific requirements and budget for your move to Brazil, Costa Rica, or anywhere throughout South America, Central America or the Carribean.
+We offer comprehensive and specialized international moving packages that will adapt to your specific requirements and budget for your move from the US and Canada to Brazil, Costa Rica, or anywhere throughout Latin America.